Brahim Traoré

-Brahim Traoré (born 4 February 2004) is a French footballer who plays as a defender for Belgian club SL16 FC on loan from SM Caen.
+Brahim Traoré (born 4 February 2004) is a French professional footballer who plays as a centre-back for Ekstraklasa club Cracovia.

 Club career

 A former youth academy player of CO Céaucé and FC Flers, Traoré joined Caen in May 2017 by signing an aspiring contract for five years.
 He made his professional debut on 3 April 2021 in a 1–1 draw against Pau.
 This made him the second youngest player to appear for Caen in club history, only behind M'Baye Niang.

 On 31 January 2023, Traoré was loaned by Belgian club SL16 FC, the reserves squad of Standard Liège, with an option to buy.
+He finally returned to Caen at the end of the season.

+On 31 August 2025, signed a four-year contract wirh Polish club Cracovia.

 International career

-Born in France, Traoré is of Malian descent.
-He is a current French youth international.
+Born in France, Traoré is of Burkinabé descent.
+He has represented France at different youth levels.